HanGuo97/flute/README.md

 </table>

 ### New Models Powered by FLUTE
 The flexibility of the kernel could lead to new quantization algorithms.
-As a proof of concept, we are releasing a few [models](#models) quantized using **Learned Normal Float (NFL)**.
-NFL is a simple extension to the `nf4` data format introduced in [QLoRA](https://arxiv.org/abs/2305.14314) with two key differences:
+As a proof of concept, we are releasing a few [models](#models) quantized using **Learned Normal Float (NFL)** --- a simple extension to the `nf4` data format introduced in QLoRA.
-- NFL uses data to calibrate the Gaussian parameterization (currently only the `std` parameter, which could be subsumed into the scales).
-- NFL supports bit widths beyond 4-bit.

 # Benchmarks